Alistair-Sabe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head -n 3 iacta | tail -n 1 -> displays 3rd line only from the file

-touch echo "Best School" -> create filele with exact name and text
+echo "Best School" -> create file with exact name

+ls -la > ls_cwd_content -> write into ls_cwd the results of ls -la